ljeck3/RSVP-PWA-Prototype/README.md

 ## Description

 This web app is intended to behave like a PWA, meaning it can cache and be installed.
 The function of the app is to RSVP to events that are listed.
 The user's response is recorded in a Google Sheet using a Google App Script.
 RSVP functionality requires a network connection, but the details of an event can still be viewed using cached storage.
+This is because the service worker caches the main files that are required to view the page.
+The manifest.json file gives the browser metadata to help ensure correct execution and installability.

 ## Getting Started